 Homesteads are fragile structures and for different reasons not much of the history and art survives.

 We have an open storage system as we believe that it is in its totality that one experiences the sheer genius of it all.

-Our tours are led by extremely spirited guides who themselves are familiar with many of the traditions and objects on display and are also part of the creative world that is forever continuing to produce more and more amazing things.
-For those interested to visit the areas and meet some of the people who initiated the work we can arrange dedicated tours.
+Our tours are led by extremely spirited guides who themselves are familiar with many of the traditions and objects on display, and who are also part of the creative world that is forever producing more and more amazing things.
+For those interested to visit the areas and meet some of the people who initiated the collection, we can arrange dedicated tours.
 Self-guided tours will soon be possible via a downloadable PDF.